maaaaz/nmaptocsv/README.md

   -n, --no-newline      Do not insert a newline between each host.
 By default,
-                        a newline is added for better readability -s, --skip-header     Do not print the CSV header
+                        a newline is added for better readability -s, --skip-header     Do not print the CSV header -e, --exclude         Exclude hosts with no results from output
 ```

 ### Nmap Normal format (default output format -oN)